Election 2020: Jack Tame - How Judith Collins changed her strategy

 COMMENT:

-More New Zealanders watched Tuesday night's leaders' debate than will likely watch or listen to any other-to-head contest in this year's election.
+More New Zealanders watched Tuesday night's leaders' debate than will likely watch or listen to any other head-to-head contest in this year's election.
 I didn't think either candidate performed very well.
-But two things stood out for me:
+But two things stood out for me.

 There was no blue sky thinking.
 The debate perfectly exposed Labour and National's total lack of courageous policy when it comes to addressing some of our biggest issues.
 I've moaned at length about it before, but neither of our major parties is prepared to do anything that might be considered unpopular but necessary.
-Housing, superannuation, climate change… neither Labour or National is prepared to do more than tinker at the margins.
+Housing, superannuation, climate change… neither Labour nor National is prepared to do more than tinker at the margins.

 Read More